OoDeLally/anki-add-hooks-userscripts/README.md

 1- Install Tampermonkey: https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo.

 2- Install the Hook User Scripts from `/hooks/` on Tampermonkey.
+Click on the link above.

+3- Install and run Anki Desktop *with the AnkiConnect add-on*.
+The Anki app must be running when the hook is clicked on a website.

 3- Anki's "Add" Button should appear on the translation pages of the websites you installed.